RaeLynnLarson/ChedinLab/Making more plasmid.md

 - EtOH precip to concentrate DNA
 #### EtOH precip
 - Transfer the supernatant to a new tube; add 2.2x V of 100% EtOH + 0.1x V NaAcetate and + 2 uL of glycogen; mix by inversion.
-- put samples in -20 fridge for 1 hour or -80 for 30 min
+- put samples in -20 fridge for 1 hour or -80 for 30 min.
+They can be left in the fridge over night
-- Centrifuge for 10min. at 14,000rpm at 4°C.
+- Centrifuge for 30 min. at max speed at 4°C.
 - Discard supernatant.
 Wash the pellets with 500 µl  of 70% ethanol.
 - Dry the pellets and dissolve the DNA in 50-100µl of TE, as desired.